 Photography: Seeing Creatively

-Days are filled with photographic history lessons, hands on equipment demonstrations, supervised lab exercises, photography field trips and critiques.
+Days are filled with photographic history lessons, hands-on equipment demonstrations, supervised lab exercises, photography field trips, and critiques.
 Assignments encourage participants to expand their ability to see and respond to the world around them.
-Students will photograph each other, the South Bend and Notre Dame landscape, markets and city life.
-Upon completion of the Summer Scholar workshop, students will leave with new technical skills, an awareness of their creative potential as an image-maker, and a new portfolio of work.
+Students photograph each other, the South Bend and Notre Dame landscape, markets, and city life.
+Upon completion of the Summer Scholar workshop, students leave with new technical skills, an awareness of their creative potential as image-makers, and a new portfolio of work.

 Jayson Bimber is an internationally exhibited artist living in South Bend, Indiana, and is the research associate for the Center for Creative Computing at the University of Notre Dame.
 He has a Master of Fine Arts degree in photography from the Rochester Institute of Technology and undergraduate degrees in photography, graphic design, and printmaking from the Edinboro University of Pennsylvania.

 Jayson has spent the last several years working as a digital imaging specialist specializing in retouching, digital compositing, and fine art printing for artists and advertising agencies in Chicago, Illinois.
 His personal art practice uses appropriated imagery to comment on how we perceive beauty in contemporary society and its relation to art historical representations of the body.